MegaFold: Efficient Training of Next-Generation 3D Attention Protein Models on Cross-Platform GPUs: Acknowledgments

+We compare the fraction of theoretical peak achieved when applying \name \evoformer and \fusion optimizations to AF3 operators against PyTorch in~\fref{fig:peak-throughput-cmp}. \name EvoFlash-3D and EvoFused operators achieve upto 4 and 6\% of peak throughput, respectively.
+Comparatively, PyTorch achieves $<$1\% and 3\% of peak throughput, indicating our optimizations effectively reduce the number of reads/writes to HBM through fusion to accelerate performance.
+Note that the input sizes to these kernels are relatively small (typical of AF3 models), resulting in a significantly lower achievable throughput compared to larger models like LLMs.

-\section{Implementation Validation}
+\subsection{Implementation Validation}

-Fused kernels often modify reductions and may change the numerical stability of operators~\cite{fa-stability}.
-Therefore, to verify the correctness of our optimizations, we train \name \& a PyTorch eager-mode implementation of AF3 for 120 iterations with a sequence length of 384 using the Protein Data Bank~\cite{bank1971protein}, plotting the training loss at each step in \fref{fig:convergence-test}. \name matches the per-step training loss of the baseline, indicating that our optimizations do not sufficiently impact AF3's convergence.
+Fused kernels often modify reductions and may change the numerical stability of operators.
+Therefore, to verify the correctness of our optimizations, we train \name \& a PyTorch implementation of AF3 for 120 iterations with a sequence length of 384 using the Protein Data Bank (the defacto dataset to train AF3), plotting the training loss at each step in \fref{fig:convergence-test}. \name matches the per-step training loss of the baseline, indicating that our optimizations do not sufficiently impact AF3's convergence.